 “I was celebrating my thirtieth birthday and decided to invite a few close friends around for a barbecue.
 Of course, this was way before Covid so the only things we really had to worry about were questions like, ‘Who’s gonna bring which food?
 Who’ll bring drinks?
 Those issues we’ve all spent the last year wishing we could get back to!”

-At this point, Oscar notes his own stereotypical German-ness.
+At this point, Jakub notes his own stereotypical German-ness.

 “We went with a Mexican theme.
 I don’t know about you, but I love Mexican food.I spent over two hours researching different ideas for food and drinks people could bring along.
 Stuff that went beyond the obvious, you know?
 Better than bad store-bought fajita kits.
 So I really went all in on the research and organization.
 I know what you’re thinking, ‘Typical German!’